Graygzou/metenorage/CONTRIBUTING.md

 **Only push code that won't make others' project crash.**

 - branching is the real way to go
-- commenting is the lazy way to go (most practiced by @Graygzou)
+- commenting is the lazy way to go (mostly practiced by @Graygzou)

 ## Syntax conventions